tnm/redweb/README.md

 Let's say you want to add a key-value pair with the number '2' as a key and the name 'John' as its value.
 It's as easy as utilizing POST at:

-> **/keyvalue/**
+> **/keyvalue/add**

 That saves it to the Redis data store.
-You can utilize delete functionality there as well.
+You can utilize delete functionality in a similar, RESTful way.

 To show the value of any key: